Jay Treaty: Treaty terms

 Both sides achieved many objectives.
 Several issues were sent to arbitration, which (after years of discussion) were resolved amicably mostly in favor of the U.S. Britain paid $11,650,000 for damages to American shipping and received £600,000 for unpaid pre-1775 debts.
 While international arbitration was not entirely unknown, the Jay Treaty gave it a strong impetus and is generally taken as the start of modern international arbitration.

 The British agreed to vacate its forts in United States territory—six in the Great Lakes region and two at the north end of Lake Champlain—by June 1796; which was done.
 They were:

 The treaty was "surprisingly generous" in allowing Americans to trade with Great Britain on a most-favored-nation basis.
 In return, the United States gave most favored nation trading status to Britain, and acquiesced in British anti-French maritime policies.
 American merchants obtained limited rights to trade in the British West Indies.
 Two joint boundary commissions were set up to establish the boundary line in the Northeast (it agreed on one) and in the Northwest (this commission never met and the boundary was settled after the War of 1812).

-Jay, a strong opponent of slavery, dropped the issue of compensation for slaves, which angered Southern slaveholders and was used as a target for attacks by Jeffersonians.
-Jay was unsuccessful in negotiating an end to the impressment of American sailors into the Royal Navy, which later became a key issue leading to the War of 1812.
+Jay, a strong opponent of slavery despite being a slaveholder, dropped the issue of compensation to U.S. enslavers, which angered Southern slaveholders and was used as a target for attacks by Jeffersonians.
+Jay was unsuccessful in negotiating a temporary end to the Royal Navy's impressment of alleged deserters from American merchantmen, which later became a key issue leading to the War of 1812.